codeswithadarsh/Tax-Calculator/README.md

 ## Overview

 This project is a web-based Tax Calculator application designed to help users estimate their taxes based on various input parameters such as gross income, extra income, age, and deductions.
-It provides a user-friendly interface for inputting data and calculates the estimated tax amount based on predefined tax brackets.

 ## Technologies Used